lossofego/spotify2soulseek/README.md

 ## Legal

 For personal use.
-Support hard working artists by going to shows and buying merch.

----

-fuck spotify
+Support artists n alladat